 West Brunswick Teachers Receive Grant Money

-Zoey Boswell, Copy Editor
+Zoey Boswell, Online Director

 Mrs. Cathie Poulin and Dr. Lori Rose respectively received a portion of a large grant from ATMC.
 Many teachers across Columbus and Brunswick County received different amounts of grants to help their classrooms.